 We seem to care only about what we depend on.
 An important difference between indigenous and civilized society is where they deriving a living from: the wild vs. domestication.
 Livelihood includes everything, food, shelter, clothing, transportation and trade.
 We have to make the majority of our living from the wild or we will not protect it, we will continue to destroy what’s left.

 There is a real difference between just appreciating something vs. dedicating your whole life to protecting and nurturing it.
 The life force that sustains you drives your spirituality.
 Before civilization, many indigenous peoples shared the same spirituality called animism.
 Animism has no text.
 Animism honors the fire of life in the meadow.
 When you die, you pass your fire on to the next.

 A substantial portion of our language needs to be eliminated and new words for subtly of nature need to be added.
 Much vocabulary in all modern languages perpetuates civilization.
 Acts and words such as farm, mine, log, extract, resource, consume, garbage, money, finance, wage, debt, job, slaver, politician, election, law, police, war, military, god should never be spoken or performed.

 Don’t inhabit a prestine wild place, find degraded land and restore it.
 Ironically, the best thing to do besides take the fences down and remove the roads may be to do nothing.
 It will take generations in human time scale for nature to begin the succession to heal the land.
 She will go from an old field, to a shrubland, to a shrub-woodland, to a woodland, to a climax ecosystem.
 With permaculture we will plant now what we want to mature in the food fores in the future.
 Select as many natives as possible, they will adapt and self perpetuate best.

 How do we make all of this happen?

 Native Americans made a living tending the wild.
 Hunter gather is a myth.
 Native American’s had grown a garden of eden from sea to shining sea.
 They selectively planted, encouraged, relocated to reduced burdens, followed the seasons and only sustainably harvested for 10,000 years.
 It took Europeans 400 years to wrestle this garden away from its creators.

 A tribal business is the interface between your community and the outside world.
 It generates money to acquire the commons and more.
 Every long-term community is based around a business whether a hot springs, education, seeds, or midwifery.
 There is work for everyone, everyone’s contribution is important, everyone fits in.

-NonviolentMarija Gimbutas’s book “The Civilization of the Goddess: The World of Old Europe” shows old Europe with a goddess culture and no war.
+Marija Gimbutas’s book “The Civilization of the Goddess: The World of Old Europe” shows old Europe with a goddess culture and no war.
 Native American tribes knew no real war until they were attacked by and pushed up against each other by expanding Europeans.
 War is waged by those at the top for gain and fought by those at the bottom.
 The waste of almost half of the U.S. federal budget on a standing military is proof that civilization is maintained by force.
 Typical county criminal justice spending usually rivals health and human services.

 Why depending on Nature is the only answer?